- Our Courses

 LAMDA does not make conditional offers, or adjust entry requirements according to non-academic criteria.

 How to Apply

 You can apply online, directly through this course page via our online application system.
-Applications open on 2 October 2017 and close on 1 May 2018.
+Applications close on Monday 4 June 2018.

 Online application fee for an audition in the UK or EU: £54 by credit or debit card.